Swaroop-Bhattacharya01/RFID-parking_lot-system/README.md

 This project is open-source and available under the MIT License.

 Contact
-If you have any questions or suggestions, feel free to reach out to me via GitHub or email!
+If you have any questions or suggestions, feel free to reach out to me via GitHub

 GitHub: Swaroop-Bhattacharya01

-Email: your-email@example.com

 Acknowledgments
 MFRC522 Library: Used for interfacing with the RFID reader.